aejolene/SAA-2019-Tweets-Smith/README.md

 SAA2019 Twitter Analysis
 ------------------------

-The code here builds on code and data from Ben Marwick, available at [OSF](http://doi.org/10.17605/OSF.IO/4CRH8) and [GitHub](https://github.com/benmarwick/saa2019-tweets) with an interactive binder.
+The code and figures here derive from code and data from Ben Marwick, available at [OSF](http://doi.org/10.17605/OSF.IO/4CRH8) and [GitHub](https://github.com/benmarwick/saa2019-tweets) with an interactive binder.

 Acquire the tweets from the TAGS Google sheet
 =============================================